New Mexico Faculty

 Hiroki Takeda, B.S., M.S.O.M., Dipl.
 O.M., D.O.M., Instructor

 Hiroki Takeda is a native Japanese medicine practitioner who has been studying Shiatsu, a Japanese body therapy, since 1991.
 Before studying healthcare, he was an instructor of physics, chemistry, and mathematics for high school students.
 His education in the health sciences includes a Bachelor of Science in Biology from Waseda University, Tokyo in 2005 and Master of Science in Oriental Medicine from Southwest Acupuncture College in 2008.
 Since graduating, he has attended post-graduate workshops with Sensei Kiiko Matsumoto and participated in intensive private studies in Japan with Sensei Haruki Yoshida and Sensei Yuido Honda.
-He maintains a private practice and teaches Oriental Physical Therapy II and Qi Gong at the Santa Fe campus.
+He maintains a private practice.

 Zhong Kang Yu, M.D.
 (China), B.S., D.O.M., Ph.D., Full Professor